CCL INTERNATIONAL LIMITED

-5. Transfer to Reserve
+5. Transfer to reserve

 During the year under review the company has not transferred any amount to GeneralReserve.

-Pursuant to Companies Act 2013 and the Rules framed there under 14 Board Meetingswere held in the financial year 2014-15.
+Pursuant to Companies Act 2013 and the Rules framed there under 6 Board Meetings wereheld in the financial year 2017-18.
 The details of the meeting are disclosed in theCorporate Governance Report forming part of this Annual Report.

 8. Audit Committee